-Alumot is a Hebrew centre for education and culture, established as a non-profit organisation in September 2017 in Cambridge, England.
+Alumot is a Hebrew center for education and culture, established as a non-profit organization in September 2017 in Cambridge, England.

 What we do

 Every Sunday we meet for Hebrew classes for children of all ages- Birth to 18.

 Literacy is taught alongside vocabulary.
 Hebrew is taught by Hebrew-speakers in Hebrew, something that did not exist in Cambridge before.

 Alumot aspires to equip the children with universal and humanistic values, nurturing leadership and social-environmental responsibility, using an open-minded approach and a curriculum that encourages tolerance and multiculturalism.

 In September 2023 a new enterprise will rise for our youth- an Israeli scouts group.